Solar power in the United States: Trump administration

 In 2018, as part of a trade war between the U.S. and China, US President Trump imposed tariffs on imported solar cells.
 The push for tariffs to protect American manufacturing and jobs in the solar power industry began in April 2017, when a bankrupt Georgia-based solar cell maker filed a trade complaint that a flood of cheap imports put them at a severe disadvantage.
 In response, the President imposed 30% tariffs of solar imports in January 2018.
-The solar industry is currently one of the fastest growing in the United States, employing more than 250,000 people as of 2018.
-On one hand, these tariffs forced the cancellation or scaling down of many projects and restrict the ability of companies to recruit more workers.
-On the other hand, they have the intended effect of incentivizing domestic manufacturing.
-Many solar power companies are transitioning towards automation and consequently will become less dependent on imports, especially from China.
-Analysts believe Trump's tariffs have made a clear impact.
-Without them, the manufacturing capacity for solar cells in the United States would likely not have increased significantly, from 1.8 gigawatts in 2017 to at least 3.4 gigawatts in 2018, they argue.
-However, because of the increasing reliance on automation, not that many new jobs will be created, while profits will flow to other countries, as many firms are foreign.
-By 2019, the solar power industry has recovered from the initial setbacks due to Trump's tariffs, thanks to initiatives from various states, such as California.
-Moreover, it is receiving considerable support from the Department of Energy.
-The National Renewable Energy Laboratory (NREL) launched the "American-made Solar Prize" competition in June 2018 and has handed out tens to hundreds of thousand of dollars in cash prizes for the most promising solar cell designs.
+The solar industry was one of the fastest growing in the United States, employing more than 250,000 people as of 2018.

+On one hand, these tariffs forced the cancellation or scaling down of many projects and restricted the ability of companies to recruit more workers.
+On the other hand, they had the intended effect of incentivizing domestic manufacturing.
+Many solar power companies increased automation, to become less dependent on imports, especially from China.
+Some analysts believed Trump's tariffs had a clear impact.
+Without them, the manufacturing capacity for solar cells in the United States would likely not have increased significantly, from 1.8 gigawatts in 2017 to at least 3.4 gigawatts in 2018, they argued.
+However, because of the increasing reliance on automation, not that many new jobs were created, while profits flowed to other countries, as many firms are foreign.

+By 2019, the solar power industry had recovered from the initial setbacks due to Trump's tariffs, thanks to initiatives from various states, such as California.
+It received considerable support from the Department of Energy.
+The National Renewable Energy Laboratory (NREL) launched the "American-made Solar Prize" competition in June 2018 and handed out tens to hundreds of thousand of dollars in cash prizes for the most promising solar cell designs.
 Prices of solar cells continue to decline.

+In the first half of 2025, solar and wind together accounted for 91% of all new U.S. power generating capacity, continuing solar’s dominance as the largest source of new electricity on the grid.
+Despite policy shifts, tariffs, and slowing growth in traditional solar strongholds, new solar buildouts are expanding rapidly in states beyond Texas and California.

 Biden administration

-In 2022, President Biden extended the now 15% tariff on solar panels another four years.
+In 2022, President Biden extended the decreased 15% tariff on solar panels another four years.
+The Inflation Reduction Act increased tax credits available to solar projects and provided funding to states and organizations for solar installations.
+The Inflation Reduction Act also included tax credits for the manufacture of components for solar facilities.